 The suppliers you contract with play an important role in the long-term success or failure of a business.
-So, it’s critical to make sure that the vendors you choose are legitimate and dependable.
+So, you must ensure that the vendors you choose are legitimate and dependable.
 You can reduce your risk in this area by having an effective supplier verification system in place.

 2. Monitor suppliers.

-Finding reliable suppliers is a good first step when it comes to protecting your small business.
+Finding reliable suppliers is a good first step in protecting your small business.
 But you need to keep an eye on the suppliers you contact with as well if you want to minimize the risk of supply chain disruptions (and the headaches that come along with them).
 Monitoring your suppliers, including the business credit scores of those you contract with, can help you detect potential problems early if and when they occur.